The Go instrumentor tool (Go SDK)#

 Contact us if you need help with this.

-The Antithesis instrumentor will output a file ending in .sym.tsv, which must be copied to a top-level /symbols directory in the configuration image with the exact filename that is output by the instrumentor.
-For example if running the instrumentor on a piece of software called client produces a file called client-go-df2451fe9b4e.sym.tsv, then this should be copied to the configuration image at the location: /symbols/client-go-df2451fe9b4e.sym.tsv.
+The Antithesis instrumentor will output a file ending in .sym.tsv.
+This file should be copied into a directory named /symbols in the root of the appropriate container image.
+This file must be copied with the exact filename that is output by the instrumentor.
+For example, suppose that running the instrumentor on software called client produces the file client-go-df2451fe9b4e.sym.tsv.
+In this case, the resulting file should be copied to /symbols/client-go-df2451fe9b4e.sym.tsv.

 -V int: